Stianein/Colifast_ALARM/README.md

     global sample_source
     status.emit(f"Flushing cell with {volume} ml of {fluid}") mpv.liquid(fluid)
-    # Washes cell with 150 mL of water
+    # Washes cell with "volume" ml of water - only divisible with pumpsize volumes, as it make use of the fill function.
+If more fine grained volumes should be handled this must be rewritten.
     pump_size_ml = int(int(settings.getPumpSize())/1000)
     iterator = int(volume/pump_size_ml)
     for i in range(iterator):